serverless-nextjs/serverless-next.js/README.md

 ## Reporting Issues

 You can open a new issue [here](https://github.com/serverless-nextjs/serverless-next.js/issues).
-If posting a problem, please follow the [debugging wiki](https://github.com/serverless-nextjs/serverless-next.js/wiki/Debugging-Issues) first for some useful tips.
+If posting a problem, please follow the [debugging wiki](https://github.com/serverless-nextjs/serverless-next.js/wiki/Debugging-Issues) first for some useful tips, and try to include as much information to reproduce the issue.

 If you are reporting a security vulnerability, please follow the [security policy](https://github.com/serverless-nextjs/serverless-next.js/security/policy) instead.

-Please note that there is only one active maintainer, and a handful of community contributors, who both contribute to this library in their free time.
+Please note that there is only one core maintainer right now (@dphang), and a handful of community contributors, who all contribute to this library in their free time.
 So we hope you understand that our response is best-effort and may take several days, or more.
-In case an issue hasn't been looked at for a long time (> a few weeks) and there is no acceptable workaround or it seems like a major issue, feel free to mention a maintainer and we will try to prioritize it.
+So we hope you could at least help debug the issue or provide as much context.
+In case an issue hasn't been looked at for a long time (> a few weeks) or it seems like a major issue, feel free to mention a maintainer and we will try to prioritize it.

 ## Contributing

+We would love if you can help contribute, whether it's coding, triaging or debugging issues, helping with documentation, or financial support!
 Please see the [contributing](./CONTRIBUTING.md) guide.

 ## Contributors